Uniswap/docs/docs/sdk/v3/guides/liquidity/04-swap-and-add-liquidity.md

 https://github.com/Uniswap/examples/blob/a34ecd48c95c075bfbc443af4b4150b481e87b8b/v3-sdk/swap-and-add-liquidity/src/example/Example.tsx#L43-L46
 ```

 The second parameter, which is optional, is an instance of `SwapAndAddOptions`.
 If it is included, `routeToRatio` will return the calldata for executing the atomic swap-and-add.
-These options contain `swapConfig` and `addLiquidityOptions`.

-`swapConfig` configures to set a recipient of leftover dust from swap, `slippageTolerance` and a `deadline` for the swap.
+These options contain `swapConfig` and `addLiquidityOptions`. `swapConfig` configures to set a recipient of leftover dust from swap, `slippageTolerance` and a `deadline` for the swap.

 Then, `addLiquidityOptions` must contain a `tokenId` to add to an existing position, **or** a `recipient` to mint a new one.
-It also includes a `slippage tolerance` and `deadline` for adding liquidity.
+It also includes a `slippageTolerance` and `deadline` for adding liquidity.

 The only custom parameter for `swapAndAddOptions`, is the token id, which is no other than the position id of the last position we minted in the example: